BSDStudios/ethr/README.md

 The 'ethr' R package is an interface for accessing Ethereum blockchain data in R, querying the Ethereum Blockchain via the JSON-RPC API.

-'ethr' provides several convenience and helper functions, such as:

--   Handling of hexadecimal conversion
+'ethr' provides several convenience and helper functions, such as: \* Access block data \* Access transaction data/transaction receipts \* Bulk download management \* Handling of hexadecimal conversion \* Initial (limited) visualisation
--   Access block data
--   Access transaction data/transaction receipts
--   Bulk download management

 Before using ethr
 =================